This is our Complete Guide to Surfing Santa Teresa in Costa Rica.

 Santa Teresa is connected by public transport to Sobano, Montezuma, and Mal Pais, but those traveling from the continental USA will often do so using the direct bus connections that take you from San Jose, the Capital of Costa Rica.

 There are two routes you can take if driving from San Jose airport.
 The first route involves driving to Puntarenas and taking a ferry from there to Paquera.
 Then, you can drive off the ferry to Santa Teresa.
 The second route is a drive all the way around the bay of Nicoya.
-However you drive, you should be careful that roads around Santa Teresa can be unpaved, rocky, and can feature potholes.
+However you drive, you should be careful as roads around Santa Teresa can be unpaved, rocky, and can feature potholes.

-Surf-friendly Hotels in Santa Teresa
+Surf Camps in Santa Teresa

 Whether you’re looking for mid-range, luxury accommodations, or hostels more suited to lower budget trips, we’ll feature some samples of each to help you find the perfect place to stay.
 However, if you’re traveling as a large group, it’s also worth doing a little research on private holiday rentals.
 If you don’t mind self-catering and taking care of yourselves, there are few more cost-effective ways to enjoy some luxury lodgings in Santa Teresa.

-If you’re looking to live that relaxing surf lifestyle to the max while visiting Santa Teresa, then Don Jon’s Surf and Yoga Lodge might be precisely the kind of lodgings that you’re looking for.
+If you’re looking to live that relaxing surf lifestyle to the max while surfing Santa Teresa, then Don Jon’s Surf and Yoga Lodge might be precisely the kind of lodgings that you’re looking for.
 Here, the vibe is always chill, with treehouses, dorm rooms, and apartments all available less than a hundred meters from the beach.

 It’s right by the town’s eateries and bars, and is full of amenities, whether you choose the fully furnished rental home they offer or the more rustic tree cabins.
 As the name suggests, this place offers yoga lessons to everyone who stays, too so why not zen out before you hit the waves?
 You can book a room at Don Jon’s Surf and Yoga Lodge from $49 a night.